scitags/flowd/README.md

 BACKEND='udp_firefly,prometheus'
 FLOW_MAP_API='<url>'
 ```
-- PLUGIN - refers to the name of the plugin that should be enabled (only plugin can be enabled)
+- PLUGIN - plugin that should be enabled (only one plugin can be specified)
 - BACKEND - comma separated list of backends to enable
 - FLOW_MAP_API - URL with a list of science domains and activities (see technical spec for json schema and examples)